RMJ-Organization/Calculator-2.0/README.md

 # Installation

 Windows: Download the executable and add it to your PATH.
-Run it on your Command line or as a application that you can put on your computer screen.
+Run it on your Command line or as a application that you can put on your computer screen. <br<br><hr><br><br>
 Linux: Install Debian Package by 'sudo apt install /path/to/calculator2-stable-1.0.2.deb'.
 Check if it is installed by running 'calc2' and seeing if anything comes up.